abhirup86/DOSnet/README.md

 # DOSnet

-Updated 11/19/2020 - Victor Fung
+Updated 11/19/2020 - By Victor Fung

 This repo provides the code to run DOSnet, as detailed in the manuscript: Machine Learned Features from Density of States for Accurate Adsorption Energy Prediction.
-[1]
+[1] DOSnet is a machine learning model which takes density of states as inputs to predict a targeted property such as adsorption energies.

 **Introduction:**